 - Safe: An unsafe hummingbird feeder can hurt birds, and feeders should always be hung high enough that cats or other predators will not be able to jump at feeding birds.
 The feeders should also be either very close to windows or far enough away that birds are able to avoid the glass rather than risk collisions.

 - Private: Hummingbirds can be aggressive and territorial, and they will avoid feeding in areas where larger birds are active.
-Position hummingbird feeders away from other feeding stations, and distribute multiple hummingbird feeders throughout the yard so aggressive birds have their own spaces to defend and more birds can visit.
+Position hummingbird feeders away from other feeding stations, and distribute multiple feeders throughout the yard so aggressive hummers have their own spaces to defend and more birds can visit.

 - Close: Closer hummingbird feeders offer better views for stunning observations and exceptional hummingbird photography.
 Choose feeder locations that are close to good viewing windows, outdoor benches or gazebos and don't have obstructions the birds will easily hide behind.

 - Protected: While it is possible to minimize drips from hummingbird feeders, some leaks are bound to happen.
 Placing the feeder in an area protected from strong winds will help keep it from tipping, and the feeder should be set away from high traffic areas where it might get accidentally bumped.
 Protecting the feeder from the rain will also help keep nectar fresh and uncontaminated.

 - Shaded: Nectar can spoil quickly on hot summer days, and if the feeder is in full sunlight all day long, it may not be suitable for hummingbirds for more than a day or two.
 Position the feeder in an area that gets afternoon shade to protect it from the hottest temperatures.
 Dappled shade under a tree is also better than full sunlight, and will still catch birds' attention.